Chronic obstructive pulmonary disease (COPD) is an umbrella term for a number of lung diseases that prevent proper breathing.

 How COPD affects lung function

-A person with emphysema has damaged alveoli and bronchi.
+People with emphysema have damaged alveoli and bronchi.
 The weakened and ruptured air sacs are unable to efficiently move oxygen from the air to the blood.
-As the disease progresses and damages more air sacs, the person may eventually feel breathless even when they are resting.
+As the disease progresses and damages more air sacs, you may eventually feel breathless even when you are resting.

 Bronchitis means inflammation of the bronchi.
 The lungs normally produce a small amount of fluid to keep healthy, but chronic bronchitis causes an overproduction of fluid.
 This leads to frequent and productive coughing (producing mucus or phlegm).

-Typically, COPD develops so slowly that the person doesn’t realise their ability to breathe is gradually becoming impaired.
+Typically, COPD develops so slowly that you don’t realise your ability to breathe is gradually becoming impaired.
 The damage done to the lungs can be considerable before the symptoms are severe enough to notice.

 Complications of COPD

-A person with COPD is at increased risk of a number of complications, including:
+If you have COPD you are at increased risk of a number of complications, including:

 - chest infections – a common cold can easily lead to a severe infection